khmowais/owais/posts/2025-09-03-ollama_offline.md

 ### Why This Guide?

-Most modern AI tools like OLLAMA assume internet access.
-But what if you're in a secure, offline, or air-gapped environment, e.g., a research lab or remote deployment?
+Most modern AI tools like OLLAMA assume internet access to install.
+But what if you're in an offline environment, e.g.,a remote deployment?
-I faced this situation, and here's how I got OLLAMA + LLMs running fully offline.
+I faced this situation and here's how I got OLLAMA + LLMs running fully offline.

 ---

 ### What is OLLAMA?

-OLLAMA is an open source CLI tool that lets you run LLMs (Large Language Models) like LLaMA, Mistral, Qwen, etc., locally on your computer.
+OLLAMA is an open source tool that lets you run LLMs (Large Language Models) like LLaMA, Mistral, Qwen, etc., locally on your computer.
-It's fast, flexible, and works offline once installed, but the initial setup needs internet unless you prepare ahead.
+It's fast, flexible and works offline once installed, but the initial setup needs internet unless you prepare ahead.

 ---